 Bio

 Ragnar Jónasson was born in Reykjavík in 1976.
 He graduated from The Commercial College of Iceland and earned his law degree from The University of Iceland.
 While studying he worked for the National Broadcasting Service, both on radio and on the television news desk.
-He now practices law and teaches copyright law at Reykjavík University.
+He has practiced law and teached copyright law at Reykjavík University.
+He also serves as a board member of the Icelandic Symphony Orchestra, and as the Deputy Chair of the Writers' Union of Iceland.

 Ragnar has translated fourteen of Agatha Christie’s crime novels to Icelandic.
 The first, Sígaunajörðin (Endless Night), was published in 1994.
-Ragnar’s first crime novel, Fölsk nóta (False Note), was published in 2009.
-Five more crime novels have followed, most recently Hvítidauði (White Death) in 2019.
+Ragnar also translated the Play Orð gegn orði (Prima Facie) for the National Theatre of Iceland.
+Ragnar's first crime novel, Fölsk nóta (False Note), was published in 2009, and since then he has written a new Crime novel every year.
+His books have been translated to multiple languages and have reached bestseller lists and won prizes.

 Ragnar’s website is www.ragnarjonasson.com.